All Episodes

 This is my old buddy Jim Rutenberg.

-L. Lynn Wood, a lawyer hired by the Tom, a lawyer hired by the Republican presidential candidate Herman Cain to fend off sexual harassment allegations, has warned that any other woman who might be considering coming forward should think twice.
+L. Lynn Wood, a lawyer hired by the lawyer hired by the Republican presidential candidate Herman Kane to fend off sexual harassment allegations, has warned that any other woman who might be considering coming forward should think twice.

 Move forward a couple sentences, and then it says hours later, Rush Limbaugh seized on that report to argue that Ms. Crash Hour has a pattern of whining.

-And then when another accuser, Sharon Biolick, whose last name Mr. Limbaugh pronounces as bi-lick.
+And then, when another accuser, Sharon Bialik, whose last name Mr. Limbaugh pronounces as By-uh-Lick, we did it, folks.

 It's in the New York Times.